Nationals Team

 • Layla Dodson

-Layla Dodson is a freshman proud Terp majoring in Public Health Science with a passion for community, connection, and creating meaningful experiences.
-She believes that strong communities are built through intentional spaces and spaces where people feel welcomed, supported, and inspired to grow.
-As Co-Special Events Chair, she hopes to bring people together in ways that truly matter.
+As Co-Membership Chair, Layla hopes to bring people together in ways that truly matter.
 Her goal is to create events that uplift her community, highlight voices that deserve to be heard, and give everyone opportunities to connect, celebrate, and thrive.
 She is committed to making each event memorable, purposeful, and reflective of the excellence everyone brings to the table.

 • Eni Fatukasi